ankitbioinfo/tempo/README.md

 Ready for use! <br>
-Tutorials and Documentation are available!
+Tutorials and documentation are available!